eat-sleep-code/camera.timelapse/README.md

 awb_auto_is_greyworld=1
 ```

+> [!NOTE]
-Also note, that while IR cameras utilize "invisible" (outside the spectrum of the human eye) light, they can not magically see in the dark.
+> While IR cameras utilize "invisible" (outside the spectrum of the human eye) light, they can not magically see in the dark.
 You will need to illuminate night scenes with one or more to take advantage of an Infrared Camera.

 ---

+> [!IMPORTANT]
-:information_source: *This application was developed using a Raspberry Pi HQ (2020) camera and Raspberry Pi 4B boards.
-It has also been tested using v3.x Raspberry Pi 12MP cameras and Pi Zero 2W boards.
+> *This application was developed using a Raspberry Pi V3 12MP (2023) camera and a Raspberry Pi Zero 2 W board.
+This application should also work without issue with Raspberry Pi 5 boards, Raspberry Pi 4B boards and Raspberry Pi HQ (2020) cameras.
 Issues may arise if you are using either third party or older hardware.*